Elena' s AI Blog

 Why MCP Matters

-1. Check code in editor
+1. Check the code in your editor.

-3. Query database in another tool
+3. Query the database in a separate client.

-4. Check API docs in browser
+4. Look up the API schema in a browser tab.

 How It Works